laikewei3/Face_Recognition/README.md

 # Face_Recognition
-A simple face_recognition programme using opencv and face-recognition.
+A simple face_recognition hands-on project using opencv and face-recognition.